aluizakarl/aluizakarl/README.md

-# 🌟 Welcome to My GitHub Profile! 🌟

 Hi there!👋 I am a researcher, assistant professor and developer with an interdisciplinary background, specializing in **molecular modeling**, **bioinformatics**, and **data analysis**.
 Here, you'll find projects that showcase my academic journey and passion for science and technology.

 ---